OrbitX-Space/Ard-to-Key/README.md

 **Installation** 🡆

 1. Install or Run all the files inside the "Redist" folder.
 (Skip this step if already installed)
-2. Run the windows batch files "pyserial.bat" & "pyautogui.bat".
+2. Run the windows batch files "pyserial.bat" & "pyautogui.bat" in the libraries folder.
 (Installation of required libraries)
-3. Head to "ArdToKey.ino" file & upload the sketch to your Arduino board.
+3. Head to "Sketch.ino" file & upload the sketch to your Arduino board.
 4. Run the "Start_Serial_Keyboard.bat" file.
 5. Enjoy!